FCG-labs/atflee_react-native-charts-wrapper/README.md

 Bar-based charts accept a `barRadius` prop that rounds the corners of the bars.
 When the value is greater than `0`, the chart switches to a rounded bar renderer.
-The radius value is specified in **pixels** and currently only affects Android unless you provide an iOS implementation.
+The radius value is specified in **pixels** and works on both Android and iOS.

 ```jsx
 <BarChart